sm-da/my-awesome/README.md

 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
 - [robosoft-ai/SMACC](https://github.com/robosoft-ai/SMACC) - An Event-Driven, Asynchronous, Behavioral State Machine Library for ROS (Robotic Operating System) applications written in C++
 - [robosoft-ai/SMACC2](https://github.com/robosoft-ai/SMACC2) - An Event-Driven, Asynchronous, Behavioral State Machine Library for ROS2 (Robotic Operating System) applications written in C++
+- [spotify/voyager](https://github.com/spotify/voyager) - 🛰️ Voyager is an approximate nearest-neighbor search library for Python and Java with a focus on ease of use, simplicity, and deployability.
 - [webmproject/WebPShop](https://github.com/webmproject/WebPShop) - Photoshop plug-in for opening and saving WebP images

 ## CSS